ansible/ansible/docsite/rst/guide_docker.rst

 to launch your docker-compose file on `OpenShift <https://www.openshift.org/>`_.
 Go from an app on your laptop to a fully scalable app in the cloud in just a few moments.

 There's more planned.
-See the latest ideas and thinking at the `Ansbile proposal repo <https://github.com/ansible/proposals/tree/master/docker>`_.
+See the latest ideas and thinking at the `Ansible proposal repo <https://github.com/ansible/proposals/tree/master/docker>`_.

 Requirements
 ------------